-Asian recruiters are currently deluged with applications in the wake of recent redundancies, so this is not a good time to send them a CV cluttered with the same old catch-phrases as all the others.
+Asian recruiters are deluged with CVs in Q4 as candidates start planning new year job moves.
+This is not a good time to send them a CV cluttered with the same old catch-phrases as all the others.

 Some resume phrases have become so overused by banking professionals in Singapore and Hong Kong that recruiters can’t stand the sight of them.
 Here’s what to avoid.